 The nominated objectives are areas where ACON can feasibly measure the impact of our work.
-In relation to this Strategy, we will assess the extent to which its objectives have been realised twice during the course of its intended time span, at years two and four, and adjust our immediate priorities in the light of the progress made to date.
+In relation to this Strategy, we will conduct a midterm review to assess the extent to which its objectives have been realised, and adjust our immediate priorities in the light of the progress made to date.